-Applications should be submitted via online: Submit your Travel Award application.
+Submissions will be uploaded to: Submit your Travel Award application.

 VII.
 Review Process

 Applications will be carefully reviewed by a subcommittee comprised of faculty from the Women in STEM Committee at Duquesne University.
-Announcement of the awardees will take place on, or before, November 1, February 1 and May 1.
+Awardees will be notified within two weeks of each application deadline.

 VIII.
 Responsibilities of Award Recipients